rimasu/yatlv/README.md

 ```
 Where:

+* frame-format is always 0x01, but alternative formats may be added later
 * the number `field`s must match `field-count`
 * the length of `field-value` must match `field-length`.
 * `unsigned-16` and `unsigned-32` are encoded using big-endian.